xxing9703/peaksCNN/README.md

 <br /> b) change the architecture of the CNN models by adding/removing layers
 <br /> c) change the splits of training & validation sets
 <br /> d) change the training options
-3) save the CNNmodel "net" from workspace
+3) save the CNNmodel 'net' from workspace

-    save('mymodel.mat','net')
+    save('mymodel.mat', 'net')

 ## Citation
 Anal.
 Chem.
 2021, 93, 36, 12181–12186 "EVA: Evaluation of Metabolic Feature Fidelity Using a Deep Learning Model Trained With Over 25000 Extracted Ion Chromatograms"